montal95/Mod-4-Wireframe/README.md

 In addition to using the above wire-frame to structure your App, your project should meet the following requirements:

 - Use a _Rails API backend_ with a separate _React frontend_ that are created in two different Github repositories.
-- Have at least three resources on the backend and your application.
+- Have two resources on the backend and your application.
 - You must have full CRUD actions for at least one resource (this will probably be your to-do item or note).
-- Use Redux for site navigation
+- Use Redux for state management
 - Use React Router for site navigation(see routes on wire-frame for guidance with this)
 - A sign-in page **note - this does not need to be a secure login - a user can sign in with just their username